Prospectus Writing Services for Private and Public Capital Raising Initiatives

+Prospectus writing is both an art and a disciplined science.
 An offering prospectus is a formal legal document that is required to raise capital.
-In addition, most prospectus offerings must be filed with the relevant government financial securities regulator and relevant state securities regulator, and provides details about an investment offering for sale to qualified institutional investors or to the public at large, known as retail investors.
-There are typically two types of prospectus; (i) the preliminary prospectus, often referred to as “red herring”, “draft red herring” or “draft red herring prospectus” (DRHP) and (ii) the Final Prospectus, also referred to as Statutory Prospectus aka Offering Circular.
+In addition, most prospectus offerings must be filed with the relevant government financial securities regulator and relevant state securities regulator.
+It provides details about an investment offering for sale to qualified institutional investors or to the public at large, known as retail investors.
+There are typically two types of prospectus: (i) the preliminary prospectus, often referred to as “red herring”, “draft red herring” or “draft red herring prospectus” (DRHP) and (ii) the Final Prospectus, also referred to as Statutory Prospectus aka Offering Circular.

 What Prospectus.com Can Do for Companies Pursuing a Private or Public Offering to Raise Capital

 Our team of securities industry consultants, investment banking veterans and attorneys can assist with the writing and drafting of your company’s offering prospectus or offering memorandum necessary for your capital formation process.
-Whether you are conducting a private or public offering for debt or equity issuance, our expert team can ensure that your offering prospectus is structured to maximize success as you seek to raise capital from qualified investors.
-Here are the basic (7) steps regarding our process:
+Whether you are conducting a private or public offering for debt or equity issuance, our expert team can ensure that your offering prospectus is structured to maximize success as you seek to raise capital from accredited investors.
+Here are the Seven Basic Steps regarding our process:

 - Our staff conducts the initial analysis of your company.